Morton Feldman: For Aaron Copland

 Violin and String Quartet (1985, 2 hours)

 These works are very static, with an incredibly slow developmental theme that runs throughout.
 These compositions are comprised of many small, quiet sounds which build up over the duration of the work.
 Whilst he was composing these long works, he was also a Professor at the University of Buffalo.

-For Aaron Copland for Solo Violin was composed in 1981, as an 80th birthday celebration for Aaron Copland.
+For Aaron Copland for Solo Violin was composed in 1981, and unlike a lot of his other works in this period, it is only 72 bars long, with a duration of around 4 minutes.
 Composed for solo violin it’s very slow and it comprises only single notes in each bar.
 The violin is muted, and the choices of pitches by Feldman is very interesting as it creates an ambiguous transparency.
 Throughout the whole work, Feldman only uses seven white-key pitches.
 This introduces an interesting element of diatonicism into the work, which contradicts a lot of his other works which are heavily chromatic and harmonic.

 The first seven pitches are as follows: G,F,D,C,B,A,E. These cover the seven pitches used throughout the piece.
 It seems that these pitches descend (usually by step) to one another, until the final pitch is hear and a very loose ‘cadence’ is heard (note that this is without octave transposition).

 Feldman used an approach in some of his music that he said “crippled symmetry”, to which he uses it in the second round of these pitches being played.
 The reason for this title is that the notes are symmetrical, although the duration of the notes are varied ever so slightly.
 Feldman starts using compound time signatures such as 7/8 and 5/4 to slightly change the symmetrical image of the last round.